dsa950115/dsa950115.github.io/_pages/about.md

 I pursue this question through theoretically grounded methods, focusing particularly on **linear structure** in representations and drawing on tools from **statistical learning theory**.

-My current research explores three directions: control-oriented Koopman models; latent steering in vision-language-action (VLA) models; and novelty detection under distribution shift.
+My current research explores three directions through this lens: control-oriented Koopman representations, the linear representation hypothesis for vision-language-action (VLA) models, and kernel-based novelty detection under distribution shift.

 If any of these topics interest you, please feel free to reach out!